The NTU Partitioned Matching Game for International Kidney Exchange Programs: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Péter Biró and Zsuzsanna Jankó for the fruitful discussions on the topic.
-Gergely Csáji is supported by the Hungarian Scientific Research Fund, OTKA, Grant No. K143858 and by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation fund, financed under the KDP-2023 funding scheme (grant number C2258525).
-Tamás Király is supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- grant number ELTE TKP 2021-NKTA-62 and grant number K143858.
+The authors would like to thank Péter Biró and Zsuzsanna Jankó for the fruitful discussions on the topic, and the anonymous referees for their insightful comments.
+Gergely Csáji is supported by the Hungarian Scientific Research Fund, ADVANCED grant no.~150556, by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-2/2021 and by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation fund, financed under the KDP-2023 funding scheme (grant number C2258525).
+Tamás Király is supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- ELTE TKP grant no.~2021-NKTA-62 and ADVANCED grant no.~150556.